-To sign up the Declaration, we ask you to make a contribution to the collective by committing to work on a project that helps to realise the Declaration’s ambition.
+To sign the Declaration, we ask you to make a contribution to the collective by committing to work on a project that helps to realise the Declaration’s ambition.
 Your declaration projects(s) should be a way for your organisation to experience the Declaration in action.

 The project(s) could be anything from redesigning an online form to rethinking how to train digital staff.
-However, they should promote common standards, share its lessons with our community, and ideally be delivered in collaboration with another local authority or organisation – though this is not necessary.
+However, they should promote common standards, share their lessons with our community, and ideally be delivered in collaboration with another local authority or organisation – though this is not necessary.

 - be a project that your organisation will carry out in the next year

 - answer specific questions, or attempt to solve specific problems rather than organisational-wide problems